Satellite Collection Object: How to Use External Files

 1. Select the Graphics - Attributes page.

-4. If you desire to change the color of the satellites in this group, double-click on the color cell.
+6. If you desire to change the color of the satellites in this group, double-click on the color cell to Open the Color drop-down list.

-Viewing the satellites in the 3D Graphics window.
+Viewing the Walker satellites in the 3D Graphics window.

 1. Bring the 3D Graphics window to the front.